MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-cli.md

 In this section, you enable anonymous access on your storage account and create a container that provides public (anonymous) access to its blobs.

 1. Update the storage account to allow anonymous read access to blobs with the [az storage account update](/cli/azure/storage/container#az-storage-account-update) command.
 Enabling anonymous access on the storage account doesn't affect access for individual blobs.
-To you must explicitly enable public access to blobs at the container-level.
+You must explicitly enable public access to blobs at the container-level.

     ```azurecli
     az storage container create \